ansellim/apartments/README.md

 ![](docs/user_interface.png)

-Based on the user's settings, a SQL query is then executed.
+Based on the user's settings, an SQL query is then executed.
 The user's weights are applied to the precomputed scores available for each property.
 A weighted score for each property is thereby calculated.
 The SQL query then returns a shortlist of properties which are then passed as a GeoJSON object to our map, which is based on OneMap Singapore's API (https://www.onemap.gov.sg/docs/), which is a mapping application designed for Singapore.